daikimat/depermaid/README.md

     ExecutableExample([ExecutableExample])-->Dog
 ```

-### Transitive Dependencies Only
+### Minimal Dependencies

-For packages with a limited reliance on transitive dependencies, the generated graph may appear complex, as illustrated below:
+For packages with a limited reliance on dependencies, the generated graph may appear complex, as illustrated below:

 ```mermaid
 flowchart LR